Iowa Department of Education

 The Iowa Department of Education director is appointed by the Governor to serve a four-year term, subject to confirmation by the Iowa Senate.
 The director's role is to provide leadership for the department as it carries out the policies and programs prescribed by state law and the State Board of Education; and to ensure department personnel are providing the necessary oversight and support for all schools, educators and students to meet their academic goals.
 The department director also serves as the executive officer of the State Board of Education, a nonvoting role.

-He lives in Urbandale with his wife, Traci, and their six children.
+He lives in Des Moines with his wife, Sacha, and their two sons, Weston and Graham.